Category Added in a WPeMatico Campaign

 Holly Jolly Xmasu

-Welcome to episode 74 of Holly Jolly X’masu!
-In this episode, I’ll be talking about the Christmas flexi-discs released by the confectionary company, Juchheim.
+Welcome to episode 116 of Holly Jolly X’masu!
+In this episode, I talk about the 1970 album, “X’mas Golden Hits,” by the Candle-Light Orchestra and the Singers Three.

 As always, any feedback on this episode would be appreciated.
 If have any suggestions, or if you’d like to recommend a song or album for a future episode, drop me a line and let me know.